shivamsingin/lexocrates-website/docs/LEXOCRATES_WEBSITE_DOCUMENTATION.md

 ## 🏢 Project Overview

-**Lexocrates** is a comprehensive Legal Process Outsourcing (LPO) website that provides legal support services to law firms and corporations across the US, UK, Canada, and Commonwealth nations.
+**Lexocrates** is a comprehensive Legal Process Outsourcing (LPO) website that provides legal support services to law firms and corporations across Canada.
 The website serves as both a marketing platform and a client management system.

 ### 🌟 Key Highlights
 - **Industry:** Legal Process Outsourcing (LPO)